weisgroup/weisgroup.github.io/index.md

 ---

 # MetaIoT Lab
-Here at Mobile, Sensing, Automative & Internet of Things Lab (MetaIoT), which is leaded by [Prof. Qian Zhang](https://www.cse.ust.hk/~qianzh/) and [Prof. Wei Wang](https://weisgroup.github.io/weiwang.html).
-We create the next generation of intelligent wireless systems for communication and sensing with applications in autonomous systems, IoT network, wireless communication and sensing.
+Here at Mobile, Sensing, Automative & Internet of Things Lab (MetaIoT), which is leaded by [Prof. Qian Zhang](https://www.cse.ust.hk/~qianzh/) and [Prof. Wei Wang](https://metaiot.group/weiwang.html).
+We create the next generation of intelligent unmanned systems for sensing and perception with applications in autonomous systems, AIoT, and embodied AI.

 ## Research Overview
-Our research group is currently focused on the following key areas:
-- **Wireless SLAM, mmWave 3D Perception:** including mmWave for autovehicle navagation, sensing, V2X, and interference cancellation applications.
+- **mmWave/multi-modal 3D Perception and SLAM:** including mmWave perception, multi-modal SLAM/navigation for embodied AI and self-driving vehicles.
-- **Backscatter Communication/Sensing:** including WiFi/BLE/LoRa/GPS backscatter communication and localization applications

-Some of our completed research includes:
-- WiFi Sensing and Localization by repurposing the pervasive signals for Human Sensing, Indoor Navigation, and finding hidden IoT devices.
-- Backscatter Communication for Battery-free IoT: including WiFi/LoRa/BLE Tags, and backscatter localization.

-## Key Research Areas
+- **AIoT:** including AIoT hardware design and embedded systems for industry and healthcare.

+# {% include icon.html icon="fa-solid fa-wrench" %}Research

+Our research group is at the forefront of developing innovative sensing, communication, and networking technologies to transform robotics, autonomous systems, and everyday devices.
+We tackle the full spectrum of challenges, from building an initial system prototype to understanding real problems, then developing a theoretical model, coming up with theoretical breakthroughs to practical prototype development for breakthroughs, and finally, deployment in the real world.

-{% capture text %}
+{% include section.html %}

-- Low power and long range backscatter
-- BLE，WiFi, mmWave, LoRa communication
-- Wireless, batteryless computation on edge devices
-{%
-  include button.html
-  link="publication"
-  text="See our publications"
-  icon="fa-solid fa-arrow-right"
-  flip=true
-  style="bare"
-%}
+## Research Themes

-{% endcapture %}
+{% include list.html component="card" data="projects" filters="group: theme" %}

-{%
-  include feature.html
-  image="images/areas/iot.webp"
-  link="publication"
-  title="Ambient loT"
-  text=text
-%}

-{% capture text %}
+{% include section.html %}

-- Multi-sensor fusion: Radar, Camera, Lidar, GPS, IMU
-- Autonomous navigation, path planning
-- Indoor mapping for smart infrastructure
-{%
-  include button.html
-  link="publication"
-  text="See our publications"
-  icon="fa-solid fa-arrow-right"
-  flip=true
-  style="bare"
-%}
+## Recent Research Projects

-{% endcapture %}
+{% include list.html component="card" data="projects" filters="group: project" style="project" %}

-{%
-  include feature.html
-  image="images/areas/CAV.webp"
-  link="publication"
-  title="Autonomous Vehicles"
-  text=text
-%}